Human Rights Commission

 Purpose & Responsibilities

 The Human Rights Commission works to protect and preserve the constitutional, civil, and human rights of all people in the City of Fitchburg.
-The Commission’s objective is to eliminate unlawful discrimination and to provide education about human rights issues in our City, and works with diverse individuals and groups to promote tolerance and mutual respect.
+The Commission’s objective is to eliminate unlawful discrimination and to provide education about human rights issues in our city, and works with diverse individuals and groups to promote tolerance and mutual respect.

-The Human Rights Commissioner is tasked with:
+The Human Rights Commission is tasked with:

 - Coordinating with community agencies representing various socioeconomic and ethnic groups in advocating for the human rights of their constituents

 - Coordinating with other municipal departments to increase compliance with pertinent local, state, and federal laws

 - Investigating complaints of unlawful treatment, harassment or discrimination